-Adult learning theory: If you aim to sell online courses or other types of education to adult lifelong learners, you need to give yourself a crash course in this topic.
+Adult learning theory and adult learning principles: If you aim to sell online courses or other types of education to adult lifelong learners, you need to give yourself a crash course in these topics.
 Today.

 One of the downsides of any rapidly growing market is that a lot of junk gets fed into it.
 The market for lifelong learning is certainly no exception.
 There is plenty of snoozer content out there.
 (I’m betting you have sat through a dull Webinar or two yourself.)
 Even the stuff that manages to keep your attention is often very light when it comes to delivering true educational value.